akeneo/pim-api-docs/content/rest-api/resources.md

 Reference entities have attributes that allow to describe their [records](/documentation/resources.html#reference-entity-record-3x-and-ee-only).

 ::: warning
-Note that "Reference entity attribute option" are not the same entity than "Attribute option", even though they have a lot in common.
+Note that "Reference entity attribute" are not the same entity than "Attribute", even though they have a lot in common.
 The first one is used to describe reference entities records, the second one is use to describe products.
 :::

 In the Akeneo UI, you can find the attributes that compose a given reference entity by following these simple steps.
 Go in the `Entities` menu.
 Click on a reference entity and then, click on the `Attributes` sub menu.
 Below is an example of the attributes that compose the `Designer` entity in the UI.